Day 1: Cape Town

 Day 5: Hermanus

-This morning you can either opt for a morning at leisure.
-Or keen walkers can head to the Jonkershoek Nature Reserve where we enjoy a circular walk of approx 2½ hours.
+This morning we head to the Jonkershoek Nature Reserve where we enjoy a circular walk of approx 2.5 hours.

-Then we continue to the Hermanus region via the scenic coastal path.
-We visit the Harold Porter Botanical gardens, and the penguins at Stoney Point.
-We enjoy a light lunch en route.
+Then we continue to the Hermanus region via the scenic coastal road with lunch en route.
+We visit the Harold Porter Botanical gardens, and the penguins at Stoney Point, with a light lunch en route.

 Dinner is at leisure for your own account.